kriserickson/aging-coder/src/posts/2025-11-30-looking-at-react-native-in-2025.md

 The economic story is stronger now too.
 If you don’t have the budget to staff full native teams for both iOS and Android, React Native lets you ship a credible, modern app without duplicating the work and having two completely different codebases to maintain (and potentially two different apps to have to support Customers with, if there are differences in the iOS and Android app appearance or functionality).
 And if you already have a React-heavy web app, you can bring in developers who know your product and React, rather than starting from scratch with purely native specialists.

 On this project I barely had to touch the native layers at all.
 I had to go in and change some Gradle settings but this was because I built the app before realizing I had to change the app.json to give it a proper package name), but I never had to dive into Swift, Kotlin, or Xcode project files to get core functionality working.
-For a simple app, that’s a huge change from 2015/2018.
-For anything truly complex I’d still want real mobile developers involved—but you may need fewer of them, and you can lean more on people who understand your domain and business logic.
+For a simple app, that's a huge change from 2015/2018.
+For anything truly complex I'd still want real mobile developers involved.
+You may need fewer of them, and you can lean more on people who understand your domain and business logic.

 The rough edges aren’t gone: the component tree is still noisy, the debugging tools still have their quirks, and you can’t completely ignore iOS/Android realities.
 But the day-to-day experience has shifted from “tempting quagmire” to “this is actually a nice, sustainable way to build a mobile app.”

-React Native finally feels like something I’d recommend to past‑me — the guy who wrote those skeptical MNJS posts a decade ago.
+React Native finally feels like something I'd recommend to past-me.
+The guy who wrote those skeptical MNJS posts a decade ago.